PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/User-Centered_Design_for_AI.md

 Good luck!

-## 1) Human-Centered Artifical Intelligence
+## 1) HCAI: UX-design for AI
 Last Wednesday we covered HCAI from a high-level perspective to get us all quickly going so we could quickly prototype our core design.
 Let's now recap and dive deeper into the field to better understand how HCAI connects everyhting we have been doing this block together!

 Human-centered artificial intelligence (AI) refers to the design and development of AI systems with a primary focus on human needs, values, and well-being.
 This approach to AI puts people at the center of the design process, prioritizing their needs, preferences, and perspectives, and taking into account the social and ethical implications of AI.
-Keeping these values in mind makes sure that whatever we create is actually much more usefull and impactfull; ChatGPT was explicitly designed for its usability for example.
+Keeping these values in mind makes sure that whatever we create is actually much more usefull and impactfull; ChatGPT creators mentoin that their key breakthrough was achieved because they always kept its usability in mind for example.

 Human-centered AI involves understanding human behavior, preferences, and decision-making processes, and incorporating this understanding into the design of AI systems; serving as an extension of our human capabilities.
-Therefore, it also involves ensuring that AI systems are transparent, explainable, and accountable, so that people can understand how they work, trust them, and hold them accountable for their actions; thereby keeping human needs in mind.
+Therefore, it also involves ensuring that AI systems are transparent, explainable, and accountable, so that people can understand how they work, trust them, and hold them accountable for their actions.
 So by prioritizing human needs and values, human-centered AI has the potential to improve people's lives, enhance their decision-making capabilities, and enable them to achieve their goals faster, more efficiently, with greater efficacy; and in a safe and ethical manner.

-### Further reading
+### Datalab Prep, Excercise 1.
+UX-design for AI:
-However, technology is progressing rapidly and within that the field of AI is in a class of its own.
+Technology is progressing rapidly and within that the field of AI is in a class of its own.
 Therefore, it's difficult to keep up to date with the latest developments as new models and techniques enter the field, become mainstream or get outdated.
 Luckily, Google is making a lot great resources on this topic and is leading the world in Human-Centered Artificial Intelligence; even though Google grip is slipping with rising stars such as OpenAI.
-The guy who you saw earlier talking about HCAI made a great article about it.
-[Read the full text over here](https://medium.com/google-design/human-centered-machine-learning-a770d10562cd) to reiterate the concepts and expand on your core understanding!
+The guy who you saw earlier talking about HCAI made a great article about it:
+1. [Read the full text over here](https://medium.com/google-design/human-centered-machine-learning-a770d10562cd) to reiterate the concepts and expand on your core understanding!
+While reading, consider how you could use the techniques and insights presented in the article to (potentially) improve on your design.
+2. In the **Block C Notes - Y1C_2022-23_ADSAI** document, write down at least one possible design iteration based on the full text.
+Or if your design is perfect, argue why it is using the insights and techniques presented in the article.

 ## 2) Recommender systems: how to teach a machine